 “While Dingo was renowned for his involvement with snakes and other reptiles, his compassion extended to all creatures,” his wife shared in a social media tribute.

 The snake bite occurred in September 2024, leading to his hospitalization and placement in intensive care.
-Dinkelman specialized in handling venomous snakes, including black mambas and the inland taipan, considered the world’s most venomous snakes.
+Dinkelman specialized in handling venomous snakes, including black mambas and the inland taipan, which are considered the world’s most venomous snakes.

 Dinkelman operated his wildlife sanctuary in the KwaZulu-Natal Midlands, where he was a specialist breeder of endangered reptiles and amphibians.
 He also ran a wildlife education center for children, focusing on strengthening connections between people and animals.